learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 Now that the application's image is built and available in Minikube you can go ahead with deploying it.

-I always start with making sure that Kubectl is in the correct context.
+I always start with making sure that `kubectl` is in the correct context.
 In this case, the context is Minikube.
 You can quickly switch context as follows:

 ```bash
 kubectl config use-context minikube